termsurf/base-book/text/folders.md

 # Folder Structure in BaseNote

-The "index" file for a folder is called `base.link` (you'll notice many of those in the repo already).
+The "index" file for a folder is called `base.note` (you'll notice many of those in the repo already).
 This is how we name it, like `index.js`.
 Then you can name files whatever you want so long as it's a lowercase alphabetic, hyphen, or number character.